telerik/kendo-react-kb/docs/drag-and-drop-between-grids.md

 ## Description

-I need two be able to drag and drop rows from one Grid to another.
+I need to be able to drag and drop rows from one Grid to another.

 ## Solution